FriendsOfREDAXO/community/README.md

 You can add your marker to the map and manage your data by yourself.
 Learn about [3 ways how to manage your entry](https://github.com/FriendsOfREDAXO/community/tree/master/_directory)! 🚀

+## Who’s the map for?

+The map is for any person being involved in REDAXO: developers, users, editors, writers, designers, friends and family et al. It’s about visualizing the REDAXO community.
+If you use or support REDAXO, the map is for you! _(See discussion in #26)_

 ## How does this map work?

 No big deal: GitHub allows to generate static websites out of repositories.
 They make use of [Jekyll](https://jekyllrb.com), a ruby based generator.
 Jekyll comes with [Liquid](https://shopify.github.io/liquid/) templates, which helped us to inject all our map entries within a JSON at the bottom of the HTML.
 JavaScript grabs the data and starts a nice [Leaflet](http://leafletjs.com) map with beautiful tiles provided by [CARTO](https://carto.com/location-data-services/basemaps/).